 Introduction to Emotional Intelligence at Workplace

-Emotional Intelligence, Emotional Leadership, Emotional Quotient, and Emotional Intelligence Quotient are all defined as the competence of an individual to recognize, perceive, comprehend and conduct their own feeling and use emotional information to analyze one’s Emotional Intelligence at the Workplace towards the destined goal.
-Emotional intelligence at work aims to enable the employees to differentiate between emotions when we empathize with our coworkers and when we have deep conversations about our relationships with our significant other.
+Emotional Intelligence, Emotional Leadership, Emotional Quotient, and Emotional Intelligence Quotient are defined as an individual’s competence to recognize, perceive, comprehend, and conduct their feelings and use emotional information to analyze one’s Emotional Intelligence at the workplace towards the destined goal.
+Emotional intelligence enables employees to differentiate between emotions when they empathize with their coworkers and have deep conversations about their relationships with their significant other.
 It allows us to communicate with others and lead a more well-balanced and happy life.
-It not only allows the employees to connect with other fellow workers but also it helps the organization to present a clear picture of the fitment of the individual irrespective of their qualification.
-In this piece, we will be discussing emotional intelligence, its principles, importance, benefits, usage and cultivating it at the workplace.
+It not only allows the employees to connect with fellow workers but also helps the organization present a clear picture of the fitment of the individual irrespective of their qualifications.
+This piece will discuss emotional intelligence, its principles, importance, benefits, usage, and workplace cultivation.

 Principles of Emotional Intelligence

-There are five pillars of Emotional Intelligence, and; on these pillars, a person can be evaluated at the time of hiring.
+There are five pillars of Emotional Intelligence; on these pillars, a person can be evaluated when hiring.

 - Self-Awareness: Defined as “the ability to decode one’s emotion.”
 If a person is capable of regulating their emotion is usually better at handling constructive criticism.

-- Self-Regulation: Defined as “the ability to regulate one’s emotion”.
-If a person manages their emotion and expresses it properly and tactfully, then they are less likely for an emotional outburst.
+- Self-Regulation: Defined as “the ability to regulate one’s emotion.”
+If a person manages their emotion and expresses it appropriately and tactfully, then they are less likely for an emotional outburst.

 - Motivation: Defined as “an inner force that drives to work towards satisfaction and accomplishment.”
 Emotionally Intelligent people are self-motivated, and they are usually optimistic and resilient.

-- Empathy: Defined as “the ability to connect with the emotions of other people”.
-This does not mean showing sympathy or any sort of agreement to their behavior; it’s just that you can understand a thing from their perspective on a more professional front.
+- Empathy: Defined as “the ability to connect with the emotions of other people.”
+This does not mean showing sympathy or any sort of agreement with their behavior; it’s just that you can understand a thing from their perspective on a more professional front.

 - Social Skills: Defined as “the ability to interact with peer group to fulfill each other needs and demands.”
 This skill is by default present in people with Emotional Intelligence and generally enjoy and respect others’ presence.